Try Nature. It's Good for You

-“Health is a concern of the majority of residents of Mountain View,” says neighborhood association president Juan Lopez, who’s working with Valle de Oro National Wildlife Refuge, is working with community members and partners to improve environmental health and access to green space for the industrial area near Albuquerque, New Mexico.
+“Health is a big concern for Mountain View residents,” says Jennifer Owen-White, who, as refuge manager at Valle de Oro National Wildlife Refuge, is working with community members and partners to improve environmental health and access to green space for the industrial area near Albuquerque, New Mexico.

-The refuge, he says, has helped by extending a bike trail from the refuge to the community, clearing an abandoned city lot to plant a pollinator garden, planning a nature-themed kids’ space in a neighborhood clinic and creating events to draw area residents to the refuge.
+The refuge, she says, has extended a bike trail from the refuge to the community, helped turn abandoned lots into pollinator gardens, planned a nature-themed kids’ space in a neighborhood clinic and hosted regular outdoor events to draw area residents to the refuge.
 “Just being out in nature helps a lot with mental health,” says Owen-White.
 (Video: “Not Your Typical Refuge”)

-Williams spreads that message by competing in the Iditarod — the annual dog sled race from Anchorage to Nome.
-In the lower 48 states, the race tends to be viewed as an extreme endurance event.
+For years, Williams spread that message by competing in the Iditarod — the annual dog sled race from Anchorage to Nome.
+In the lower 48 states, the race is viewed as an extreme endurance event.
 In Alaska, it’s more closely identified with cultural heritage and healthy outdoor living.
 “I’ve been mushing for sobriety and wellness since 1992,” says Williams.
 Lately, he’s retired from racing and helps his son compete instead.

 The Iditarod race trail runs adjacent to Koyukuk, Nowitna and Innoko National Wildlife Refuges, and one year crossed Koyukuk Refuge.
 Refuge staff often help at race checkpoints in McGrath and Galena.
 They also promote the value of traditional, healthy outdoor lifestyles and teach villagers gun safety, trapping skills, wilderness safety and observation skills, and the use of local edible and medicinal plants.

-“Gosh, if anybody needs nature, it’s these kids,” she says.
-“It’s an opportunity to distract them from their illness, give them something else to think about.”
-A recent video broadcast showed a bird being treated at the Wildlife Center of Texas, a wildlife rehab facility.
-“Who can relate better to a little injured owl than a child at the center?”
+A recent video broadcast showed a flying squirrel being treated at the Wildlife Center of Texas, a wildlife rehab facility.
+“Who can relate better to a small injured animal than a child who's in a hospital?”
 Brown asks.
-“It’s a message of hope: This little bird is getting better.
-You can get better.”
+“It’s a message of hope: This flying squirrel is getting better.
+You can get better, too.”

 Partnerships are key to many refuge health-and-nature initiatives.
-In Oregon, Tualatin River National Wildlife Refuge partners with Soul River Inc. Runs Wild, a nonprofit founded by Navy veteran Chad Brown.
+In Oregon, Tualatin River National Wildlife Refuge partners with Soul River Inc., a nonprofit founded by Navy veteran Chad Brown.
 Brown says fly-fishing helped him deal with PTSD; now, he and the refuge bring inner-city youth and military veterans together on local rivers to heal and learn from one another.

-In Florida, St. Marks National Wildlife Refuge supervisory park ranger Robin Will represents the Service on a Florida coalition that, with a grant from health insurer Florida Blue, has trained more than 75 Leon County physicians to write “nature prescriptions” for their patients.
+In Florida, St. Marks National Wildlife Refuge supervisory park ranger Robin Will represents the Service on a Florida coalition that, with a grant from health insurer Florida Blue, has trained more than 150 Leon County physicians to write “nature prescriptions” for their patients.
 “The refuge is a resource for physicians to give their patients to get outdoors,” says Will.
 The group also gives certification points to nurses.